 What is a drywood termite?

-Drywood termites typically swarm from September to November and often enter a house through openings in attics or eave areas, in infested furniture, picture frames and lumber.
+Drywood termites typically swarm from September to November.
+They often enter a house through openings in attics or eave areas, in infested furniture, picture frames and lumber.
 Drywood termites can be found in doors, window frames, eaves, attics, moldings and where shingles and paper overhang wood.
 And they don’t stray far from home; once they settle in they live in the wood they are consuming until, well, until it’s all gone.

 How do you know if you have drywood termites?